MarcoSero/Nimble/README.md

 You can find all type of finders and fetchers in `NSManagedObject+Finders.h`

-For example, to fetch and change an object in background you just do:
+For example, to fetch and change an object in background you can just do:

     [NimbleStore nb_saveInBackground:^(NBContextType contextType) {
       Book *book = [Book nb_findFirstInContext:contextType];